-Reference to the SWMP Appendix D Figure D6 identifies that (prior to the completion of a site investigation to determine precise local conditions) infiltration of surface water into the ground is uncertain for the site.
+Reference to the SWMP Appendix D Figure D6 identifies that (prior to the completion of a site investigation to determine precise local conditions) infiltration of surface water into the ground is both potentially suitable and uncertain for the site.
 Site investigations will be required prior to the development of a Drainage Strategy for the site.
 Development should utilise sustainable urban drainage systems (SUDS) unless there are practical reasons for not doing so.
-The site is located within the Group6_017 Critical Drainage Area.
-The potential development must not increase flood risk to other areas within the CDA.
-Where an increased risk exists, developers need to provide a Drainage Strategy to demonstrate how they intend to address this, by what methods, over what timeframe and how maintenance of such works would be funded over its lifetime.
+Where an increased risk of surface water flooding exists to surrounding sites, developers need to provide a Drainage Strategy to demonstrate how they intend to address this, by what methods, over what timeframe and how maintenance of such works would be funded over its lifetime.
 This should include a consideration of SuDS in line with the London Plan 5.13 and Local Plan Policies.
 Surface water run-off should be managed in line with Royal Greenwich's surface water management requirements, as set out in Chapter 4 of the Developer Guidance.